 - Plan & execute the software development process within a team

-- Communicate with clients members of other departments
+- Communicate with clients and members of other departments

 - Mentor junior programmers and be a leader and motivator for the entire team